zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

 .. note:: You can set the ``payment.webhookUrl`` if you want to receive notifications about failed, canceled, or expired
           order payments.
 Since we do not call your order webhook for these payment events, it can be useful for e.g. sending your own payment reminders to your customers.
+Note that the ``payment.webhookUrl`` is copied when a new order payment is created.

           **Keep in mind:** When the status of the payment becomes ``paid`` we are calling your order webhook instead.
           This prevents you from getting a double notification about one and the same.